frnsys/port.py/README.md

 ## Hosting on a server

-A convenience command is included for hosting your site on a server with `nginx`, `uwsgi`, and `supervisor`:
+A convenience command is included for hosting your site on a server.

+First, install the following on your server:

+    $ sudo apt-get install uswgi nginx supervisor python3 python3-pip uwsgi-plugin-python3

+Then run:

     $ port host <site name> <host name> <user> [--port]